 Use quotation marks to indicate which statements were borrowed and which ones are originally yours.
 Follow the citation convention that is practiced in your school or your company.
-The most common citation conventions are American Psychological Association (APA) style and the Modern Language Association (MLA) style.
+The most common citation conventions are the American Psychological Association (APA) style and the Modern Language Association (MLA) style.

-Here at Hosting Facts, we came up with Complete Guide to Evaluating Online Resources.
+Here at Hosting Facts, we came up with a Complete Guide to Evaluating Online Resources.
 Under improving evaluation skills, we discussed both the APA and MLA styles.
 Citing resources isn’t difficult; you can visit the MLA Style Center to help brush up your knowledge on citing resources, MLA style.
 Meanwhile, for those who are required to cite their sources using the APA style, the Purdue Online Writing Lab has an updated and organized guide on APA Formatting and Style.

 Question #9: What’s the importance of knowing this all?

-All these information is for you.
+All this information is for you.
 For you to avoid committing plagiarism, as well as copyright infringement, and the consequences that both of them carry.
 We hope for the best for you.
 With the knowledge you just gained, you can now write freely and without fear!